whizzer75/whizzer75.github.io/1-install.md

 We will use predefined images from Docker Hub to avoid some initial configuration of services that is taken care of already by the [Docker] image creator.
-We will define environment variables with custom values, then using those values in our docker commands.
+We will define environment variables with custom values, then use those variables in our docker commands.
 This makes it easy to optionally store our custom configurations in a file that can be sourced again later.
 It also keeps our custom values separate from the [Docker] commands used to implement them.

 Define the [ownCloud] administrative user.
-In this example, we use this name as the MariaDB database name, the MariaDB user with privileges to the database, and the initial administrative user name for [ownCloud].
+In this example, we use $OC_USER as the MariaDB database name, the MariaDB user with privileges to the database, and the initial administrative user name for [ownCloud].
 ```
 export OC_USER=owncloud